What is SekChek?

 The names of specific clients are confidential.
 However, users of SekChek include major organizations in banking & insurance, airlines, mining, manufacturing, retailing, shipping, transportation, government, building & construction, import/export, food & beverages, farming, security consultants, IS professionals, internal auditors and general management.
 More information.

-How can SekChek help with our compliance efforts, such as SOX and HIPAA?[Top]
+How can SekChek help with our compliance efforts, such as SOX, HIPAA?[Top]

 Many clients use SekChek on a regular basis as part of their statutory compliance and internal audit reviews.
 SekChek is well placed to help out in these areas because: